Child-abuse fiasco could delay Hungary's Nato vote

 This portfolio had become "too geopolitical" for Hungary to get again next time round, due to the Russia-Ukraine and Israel-Gaza wars, Végh said.

-But if Orbán and his far-right EU friends do well in June's EP vote, he might try to invent a hot new EU commission portfolio for Budapest to grab instead.
+But if Orbán and his far-right EU friends do well in June's vote, he might try to invent a hot new EU commission portfolio for Budapest to grab instead.

-"It could be something about [the] protection of democracy and families — something with an identitarian political profile," Végh said.
+"It could be something about demography and protection of families — something with an identitarian political profile," Végh said.